LisaHJung/O4B/README.md

 **Using the Jaeger UI, verify that traces were processed as intended**
 1. Go back to the [Jaeger UI](http://localhost:16686/)

-2. From the Jaeger UI, select the service named "demo" (orange box) then click on the "Find Traces" button.
+2. Select the service named "demo" then click on the "Find Traces" button.

-3. Click on one of the traces (orange box)
+3. Click on one of the traces
 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/0f5461bc-ef84-46c9-9e0f-0d2f4bda94d8" />

 4. Click on the root span (Get/rolldice)